 As man’s best friend, a dog doesn’t have to try very hard to be spoiled and pampered.

-However, as much as you would like to indulge your pet when it comes to feeding habits, a pet owner should be mindful that their feeding habits may be doing more harm than good.
+However, as much as you would like to indulge your pet when it comes to feeding habits, pet owners should be mindful that their feeding habits may be doing more harm than good.
 Sometimes the way we feed our pets can cause unintended health issues.

-If you’re a pet owner, take a look at the following dog feeding mistakes so that you can be conscious about keeping your best friend in top shape.
+If you’re a pet owner, consider the following dog feeding mistakes to be conscious about keeping your best friend in top shape.

 Not Feeding for Life Stage

 Dogs should be fed in life stages, as one would do so for humans.

 Puppies, for example, have different dietary needs from adults and older dogs and require more calories.
 A grown dog would therefore be getting too many calories if fed puppy food.
 Regarding supplying dog food, one size does not fit all.

 Just because certain foods are healthy for humans does not necessarily mean they would benefit dogs.
 Some foods considered good for humans but poisonous to dogs would be grapes, dark chocolate, onions, and garlic (among others).
 Even cow’s milk is ill-advised due to causing upset stomachs in dogs.

 Human pet owners are often softhearted about feeding their dogs from the table, but it is to be noted that this habit can inadvertently do more harm than good.